sgeos/sgeos.github.io/_posts/2022-10-05-asm_playdate_development.markdown

 #### Project Template

-When ASM is hand written at all, it is generally used for optimizing native code.
+When ASM is handwritten at all, it is generally used for optimizing native code.
 Therefore, the Hello World C API example will make a reasonable project template.